 3 Alpine electric cars teased during presentation on June 30, 2021

 Meanwhile, the hot hatch looks like it could be related to a production version of the Renault 5 Prototype unveiled in January.
 Some readers will recall that the original Renault 5, sold briefly in the United States as the Le Car, had a hot Alpine version, so there's a previous connection there.
-The platform in this case would be the Renault Nissan Mitsubishi Alliance's CMF-EV, which we'll see shortly in the 2022 Nissan Ariya crossover.
+The platform in this case would be the Renault Nissan Mitsubishi Alliance's CMF-BEV, for compact EVs.

-The fastback model is hard to pin but we could be looking at a potential rival to the Audi E-Tron GT or Porsche Taycan.
+The crossover is hard to pin but we could be looking at a potential rival to the Audi E-Tron Sportback.

 Alpine's sole model at present is the A110, a lightweight, mid-engine sports car that only sells about 5,000 units annually.
 However, the brand in Jan. said it will transition to a pure EV brand in an effort to become the technology spearhead for Renault.